crumpkl/libguides-cms-resources/README.md

 As long as the total of your .col-md boxes = 12 columns, you're golden.

 This is the simplest way to use the grid system.
 This particular method with only using .col-md boxes is called Stacked-to-horizontal.
 Bootstrap explains it as "Using a single set of .col-md-* grid classes, you can create a basic grid system that starts out stacked on mobile devices and tablet devices (the extra small to small range) before becoming horizontal on desktop (medium) devices.
 Place grid columns in any .row."

+####Container vs Container-Fluid

+With Bootstrap, you can add the class of container or container-fluid.
+The container class adds fixed widths to the grid whereas the container-fluid "Turn[s] any fixed-width grid layout into a full-width layout."
+The ability to change this class gives us more control over the responsiveness of the website.

  ## Font Awesome